juraj80/my100daysofcode/days/88-90-home-inventory-app/README.md

         conn.commit()
         conn.close()
 ```
-and its use in a function:
+and its 'pythonic' use in a function:

 ```python
 def list_rooms():